badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 `)}}
 --markdown-begin

-OK, there's JavaScript code in our C. We got to be strong now.
+OK, there's JavaScript code in our C code.
+We got to be strong now.
 It's how we can interact with the JavaScript world from our pristine C.

-The [`EM_ASYNC_JS()`](https://emscripten.org/docs/porting/asyncify.html#making-async-web-apis-behave-as-if-they-were-synchronous) macro takes a function signature split up into return type, function name, and argument list, and the JavaScript implementation of the function.
-The macro will then generate a sort of trampoline that will call the JavaScript function from within WASM.
+The [`EM_ASYNC_JS()`](https://emscripten.org/docs/porting/asyncify.html#making-async-web-apis-behave-as-if-they-were-synchronous) macro takes a function signature split up into return type, function name, argument list, and the JavaScript implementation of the function.
+The macro will then generate a sort of trampoline that calls the JavaScript function from within WASM.
 The arguments are all passed as JavaScript numbers.
 And return values are numbers too.

-The `_ASYNC_` part means, that the JavaScript function we define can use JavaScript's `await`, which will pause execution until the promise we wait for resolves.
+The `_ASYNC_` part means, that the JavaScript function we define can use JavaScript's [`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).
+That will pause execution until the promise we wait for resolves.
 For our C code, it will look like `r96_byte_buffer_init()` is blocking.
 In reality, we hand back control to the browser, which will asynchronously download the data from the url (`path`).

 The implementation itself resolves the passed in pointer `path` to a JavaScript string.
 We then throw that at [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) as a URL relative to the URL the WASM module is being run from. `fetch()` will asynchronously download the content from that URL.
 We then allocate memory on the WASM heap through `_malloc()` and copy the downloaded content over.
 Then we set the number of read bytes to the memory location specified by `size` and return the pointer.
 Pretty straight forward!

-In the `r96_byte_buffer_init_from_file()` we just call this fancy JavaScript function, which sets up the `r96_byte_buffer` based on the data returned from JavaScript.
+In the `r96_byte_buffer_init_from_file()` we just call this JavaScript function, which sets up the `r96_byte_buffer` based on the data returned from JavaScript.
 Fancy.
 Let's load some images.

 ## Loading images
 If we had a more masochist streak, we'd now be delving into image file formats and write a custom parser.
 Luckily for us, someone else has already done all the work, and we'll just stand on those particular giant's shoulders.
-[Sean Barrett](https://nothings.org/) has created an impressive set of [header-only file libraries](https://github.com/nothings/stb), which are easy to use and small.
+[Sean Barrett](https://nothings.org/) has created an impressive set of [header-only file libraries](https://github.com/nothings/stb), which are easy to use and comparatively small.

 [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) is the go-to solution for light-weight image loading.
 I've copied the header file to `src/r96/`, then included it in `src/r96.c` as per the "installation" instructions: